-Note that these examples are high level only and use a Setpoint Controlled FCASAncillary Service Facility with Setpoint Control.
-Raise/Lower Controlled FCASAncillary Service Facilities) with Raise/Lower Controls are given Raise Controls or Lower Controls that are relative to their current output, rather than a setpoint, but otherwise the desired behaviour is consistent.
+Note that these examples are high level only and use a FCAS Facility with Setpoint Controlled Ancillary Service Facility.Control.
+FCAS Facilities with Raise/Lower Controlled Ancillary Service Facilities)Controls are given Raise Controls or Lower Controls that are relative to their current output, rather than a setpoint, but otherwise the desired behaviour is consistent.
 In all cases, the minimum expected Regulation FCAS response is subject to enabled quantities, ramp rates and PFR settings, where relevant.